richardjdare/bb2mode-helper/README.md

 # bb2mode-helper

-This Common Lisp package contains a bunch of Common Lisp code that I use to maintain [bb2-mode](https://github.com/richardjdare/bb2-mode), an Emacs major mode for Blitz Basic 2.
+This Common Lisp package contains a bunch of code that I use to maintain [bb2-mode](https://github.com/richardjdare/bb2-mode), an Emacs major mode for Blitz Basic 2.

 bb2-mode has a big table inside it containing all the Blitz 2 commands and their corresponding help strings and binary tokens.
 The code in this project is used to generate that table and look after the data.

-The data is initially extracted from Blitz 2 using a 3rd-party program called Stripper.
+First, the data is extracted from Blitz 2 using a 3rd-party program called Stripper.
 This scans the Blitz 2 binaries and outputs text files containing all the Blitz 2 commands and their help strings.

-The (bb2mode-helper:extract-commands) function in this package is used to extract the data we want from these text files and store it in a mysql database 'bb2mode' (a complete mysql dump of this is included in this repo)
+then, the (bb2mode-helper:extract-commands) function in this package is used to extract data from these text files and store it in a mysql database, 'bb2mode'.
+A complete mysql dump of this database is included in this repo.

 Then, we need to get the binary tokens.
 Each Blitz 2 command has a 2-byte binary token associated with it.